cvelazquez/jquery.ajax.progress/README.md

 # jquery.ajax.progress
-Allows to bind event handlers to XHR2 upload/download **progress events**
+Allows to bind event handlers to XHR2 upload/download **progress events**.
+Based on nebirhos script (https://gist.github.com/nebirhos/3892018)

 These events are: `downloading` and `uploading`